0x4007/travel-stipend/memory-bank/systemPatterns.md

 The application implements a robust error handling approach:

 1. **Try-Catch Blocks**: Individual conference processing is wrapped in try-catch to prevent one failure from affecting others.
-2. **Graceful Degradation**: When components fail (e.g., API lookup), the system falls back to alternative methods.
+2. **Graceful Degradation**: When components fail (e.g., web scraping), the system falls back to alternative methods.
 3. **Error Logging**: Errors are logged to the console with context about which conference caused the issue.
+4. **Multi-level Fallbacks**: The system has multiple fallback levels for critical operations.

 ## Extension Points